Frequently Asked Questions

 Monstering's masthead seems to be predominantly white.
 Are you working to diversify your staff?

-When our Editor-in-Chief first founded Monstering, she put out a call for people interested in helping her get it off the ground, welcoming anyone and everyone.
-Thus, everyone on the masthead is someone who reached out to her.
-However, now that Monstering has launched, we are actively looking for people who are LGBT+ and/or queer and/or from historically marginalized communities to join our team.
+When our editor-in-chief first founded Monstering, she put out a call for people interested in helping her get a zine, or online magazine, up and running, welcoming anyone and everyone.
+Thus, everyone on the masthead is someone who expressed interest.
+However, now that Monstering has launched, we are actively looking for people who are LGBT+ and/or of color and/or from historically marginalized communities to join our team.
 Monstering is dedicated to upholding and uplifting diverse voices, and we intend to do everything we can to ensure that.